What are Strong Customer Authentication (SCA) Requirements?

-PSD2 regulations will affect eCommerce businesses that are operating in the European Economic Area (EEA).
-One of the major requirements when PSD2 goes into effect on September 14, 2019 is for merchants to build more stringent SCA protocols into checkout flows for online transactions originating in Europe.
+PSD2 regulations affect eCommerce businesses that are operating in the European Economic Area (EEA).
+One of the major requirements when PSD2 went into effect was for merchants to build more stringent Strong Customer Authentication (SCA) protocols into checkout flows for online transactions originating in Europe.

 SCA requires authentication to use at least two of the following three elements:

 - Something the customer knows (e.g. password or PIN)

 - Something the customer has (e.g. phone or hardware token)